ViniciusAg/ProgramacaoFeriasVerao2020/GuilhermeDaniluski-LottieReactAnimations/README.md

 Testing is one of the main goals of this project.

-The tests are performed using jest
+The tests are performed using [jest](https://jestjs.io/docs/en/tutorial-react-native).

 ## License